-A passion for his art; and an eagendesired to excel, will more than supply the place of method.
-By leaving a student to himself and may possibly indeed be led to undertaken matters; above his strength: but then triald will at least have this advantage, it wills discover to himself, his own deficitaciens; and this discovery along, is a very condicional adding acquisition.
-Ond inconvenience; It acknowledge, may rattend thold and arduous attempts; frequent failure may discovered than the slow proficiency which is the natural consequence of too easy tasks.
+A passion for his art, and an eager desire to excel, will more than supply the place of method.
+By leaving a student to himself, he may possibly indeed be led to undertake matters above his strength: but the trial will at least have this advantage, it will discover to himself his own deficiencies; and this discovery alone, is a very considerable acquisition.
+One inconvenience, I acknowledge, may attend bold and arduous attempts; frequent failure may discourage.
+This evil, however, is not more pernicious than the slow proficiency which is the natural consequence of too easy tasks.

-Whateven advantages:-method emay thave to inglispatch note business; (and othere it cerestainly has many i).
-I have but little confidence of its efficacy in acquiring excellence duranges arter whatevers.
-Indeed, i.
-I have always strongly suspected in that this love of methody.

-on which some persons appear to place so great dependance, is, in reality, at the bottom, adove of idleness; a want of sufficient energy to put themselves into immediate action: it is a sort of an apology to themselves for doing nothing.
-I have known artists who may truly be said to have spent their whole lives, or at least the most precious part of their lives, in planning methods of study, without ever beginning; resolving, however, to put it all in practice at some time or other, -when a certain period arrives,-when proper conveniences are procured,-or when they remove to a certain place better calculated for study.
+Whatever advantages method may have in dispatch of business, (and there it certainly has many,) I have but little confidence of its efficacy in acquiring excellence in any art whatever.
+Indeed, I have always strongly suspected, that this love of method, on which some persons appear to place so great dependance, is, in reality, at the bottom, a love of idleness; a want of sufficient energy to put themselves into immediate action: it is a sort of an apology to themselves for doing nothing.
+I have known artists who may truly be said to have spent their whole lives, or at least the most precious part of their lives, in planning methods of study, without ever beginning; resolving, however, to put it all in practice at some time or other. -when a certain period arrives,-when proper conveniences are procured,-or when they remove to a certain place better calculated for study.
 It is not uncommon for such persons to go abroad with the most honest and sincere resolution of studying hard, when they shall arrive at the end of their journey.
-The same want of exertion, asising from the same cause which made them as home put off the day of labour until they had found a proper scheme for it, still continues in Italy, and they consequenthe return home with little, if any improvement.
+The same want of exertion, arising from the same cause which made them at home put off the day of labour until they had found a proper scheme for it, still continues in Italy, and they consequently return home with little, if any, improvement.

-In the practice of art, as well as in morals, it is necessary to keep a watchful and jealous eye over ourselves; idleness, assuming the specious disguise of industry, will lull to sleep all suspicion of our want of an active exertion of strength.
-A provision of endless apparatus, a bustle of infinite inquiry and research, or even the mere mechanical labour of copying, may be employed, to evade and shufflle off real labour,-the real labour of thinking.
+In the practice of art, as well as in morals, it is necessary to keep a watchful and jealous eye over ourselves: idleness, assuming the specious disguise of industry, will lull to sleep all suspicion of our want of an active exertion of strength.
+A provision of endless apparatus, a bustle of infinite inquiry and research, or even the mere mechanical labour of copying, may be employed, to evade and shuffle off real labour,-the real labour of thinking.